sayloren/sage/README.md

 # README #

-### What is this repository for? ###

-This is a handful of unrelated sripts that have been useful for UCE related things in the Wu Lab
+### This is a handful of unrelated sripts that have been useful for UCE related things in the Wu Lab ###

 IntersectFlagC.py
 Inputs: A file of regions of interests, a master.txt file of things to count overlaps for